Brain Games For Cats: 5 Thrilling Games For Cats To Play

 Your cat will love figuring out how to get the toys out of the box.
 For a quick “how-to” check out this video.

-To encourage the natural hunter in your kitty, rather than feeding your feline from their regular food bowl, hiding treats or dry food in spots around the kitchen can be a great way to keep their brains active.
+Games with cats can encourage the natural hunter in them.
+Rather than feeding your feline from their regular food bowl, hiding treats or dry food in spots around the kitchen can be a great way to keep their brains active.

 Start off by hiding the food in plain sight in various different bowls.
 Your cat will enjoy going from bowl to bowl to find their food.